9 Ways to Turn Your Twitter Monitoring Into Insights worth Sharing

 Linked In: A great indicator of how your conversation is affecting behavior is the content being shared, and where people are going becauseof that conversation.
 The top tweeted links and top tweeted domains give you a clear picture of the related content being shared in your conversation.

 Now that you have a good idea of what you can learn from the Twitter Activity Report, it’s time to get started!
 If you’re a Simply Measured customer, the report is available HERE.
 If you’re not a Simply Measured customer, it’s about time you learned what you’re missing.
-Check out some of the free reports available on our site or Request a Free Trial.
+Check out some of the free reports available on our site or Request a Demo.